Losses (Homes, Stocks, Other Property)

-If you own securities, including stocks, and they become totally worthless, you have a capital loss but not a deduction for bad debt.
-A stock or other security is treated as becoming totally worthless when it has no value and you must abandon it.
+If you own securities including stocks, and they become totally worthless, you have a capital loss but not a deduction for bad debt.
+Treat a stock or other security as totally worthless when it has no value and you must abandon it.
 To abandon a security, you must permanently surrender and relinquish all rights in the security and receive no consideration in exchange for it.

 - Treat worthless securities as though they were capital assets sold or exchanged on the last day of the tax year.

-- Report worthless securities on Form 8949 (PDF), Part I, line 1, or Part II, line 3, whichever applies.
-Indicate this as a worthless security deduction by writing "Worthless" in the applicable column of Form 8949.
+- Report worthless securities on Form 8949 (.pdf), Part I or Part II, whichever applies.
+Indicate as a worthless security deduction by writing Worthless in the applicable column of Form 8949.

 - Tax Topic 453, Bad Debt Deduction